-Name, Jurisdiction of Residence and Position Principal Occupation or Employment and, if not a Previously Elected Director, Occupation During the Past 5 Years Previous Service as a Director Number of Common Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly (1) Cesar Gonzalez (2)(4) Director and Chief Executive Officer Fairway, Kansas, USA Director and VP Corporate Development of Mako Mining Corp. and a consultant to Wexford Capital LP.
-February 27, 2014 289,471 Walter Reich (2)(3)(4) Director Tortola, British Virgin Islands Co-Founder and Director of Tovel Investments Ltd. and Tovel Consulting Ltd., which provide corporate, management and hedge fund related services from the British Virgin Islands.
+Name, Jurisdiction of Residence and Position Principal Occupation or Employment and, if not a Previously Elected Director, Occupation During the Past 5 Years Previous Service as a Director Number of Common Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly (1) Paolo Lostritto (2)(4) Director and Chief Executive Officer Oakville, Ontario, Canada Chairman of Signature Resources Ltd. VP Corporate Development of the Company from March 15, 2021 to September 9, 2022.
+President and Director of Red Cloud Mining Capital from 2014 to 2020.
+September 9, 2022 138,138 Walter Reich (2)(3)(4) Director Tortola, British Virgin Islands Co-Founder and Director of Tovel Investments Ltd. and Tovel Consulting Ltd., which provide corporate, management and hedge fund related services from the British Virgin Islands.
 Mr. Reich also services on the executive committee of the BVI Investment Funds Association.
-June 16, 2017 Nil Alessandro Palladino (2)(3)(4) Director Tortola, British Virgin Islands Investment Portfolio Manager at Tovel Investments Ltd. and Director of Innovative Management Group Limited, a British Virgin Islands company that provides services as a consultant and independent director to offshore companies, funds and management companies.
-June 16, 2017 Nil
+June 16, 2017 25,000 Alessandro Palladino (2)(3)(4) Director Tortola, British Virgin Islands Investment Portfolio Manager at Tovel Investments Ltd. and Director of Innovative Management Group Limited, a British Virgin Islands company that provides services as a consultant and independent director to offshore companies, funds and management companies.
+June 16, 2017 25,000 Asheef Lalani Director Toronto, Ontario, Canada Chief Investment Officer at Berczy Park Capital - a private family office in Toronto, Canada.
+March 1, 2023 220,000 Akiba Leisman Director and Executive Chairman New York, New York, USA Chief Executive Officer of the Company from February 27, 2014 to October 26, 2020.
+Chief Executive Officer of Mako Mining Corp. and a consultant to Wexford Capital LP.
+October 26, 2020 2,120,380